-The Arm CPU architecture uses state-of-the-art microarchitecture techniques to support a broad range of performance points, including small implementations of Arm processors and efficient implementations of advanced designs.
+The Arm CPU architecture is implemented by a wide range of microarchitectures to deliver software compatibility across a broad range of power, performance, and area points.
+The architecture includes small implementations of Arm processors and efficient implementations of advanced designs.

-The CPU architecture defines the basic instruction set, as well as the exception and memory models that are relied upon by the operating system and hypervisor.
+- The CPU architecture defines the basic instruction set, and the exception and memory models that are relied on by the operating system and hypervisor.

-The CPU microarchitecture determines how an implementation meets the architectural contract.
-The microarchitecture defines the processor's power, performance and area by determining the pipeline length, levels of cache and so on.
+- The CPU microarchitecture determines how an implementation meets the architectural contract.
+The microarchitecture defines the design of the processor, covering such things as: power, performance, area, pipeline length, and levels of cache.

-The Arm CPU architecture was originally based upon Reduced Instruction Set Computer (RISC) principles and incorporated:
+The Arm CPU architecture is based on Reduced Instruction Set Computer (RISC) principles and incorporates:

-A load/store architecture, where data processing operated only on register contents, and not directly on memory contents.
+- A load or store architecture, where data processing operated only on register contents, and not directly on memory contents.

-Simple addressing modes, where all load/store addresses were only determined from register contents and instruction fields.
+- Simple addressing modes, where all load or store addresses were only determined from register contents and instruction fields.

 Optimized for high-level operating systems.

 Debug visibility and trace for A-, R- and M-profiles.Learn more